 “This also allows us to do a hysteroscopy, which uses a small camera to look inside the uterus for masses, fibroids, or polyps,” says Dr. Beavis.
 “It’s a little more in depth.”

+In addition, the diagnosis of endometrial cancer may lead to additional genetic testing.
 “We also test tumors for markers that may indicate the patient may have Lynch syndrome,” says Dr. Beavis.
 “If the tumor has these markers, then we refer the patient for genetic testing.”

 If you have endometrial cancer, seek care from a gynecologic oncologist who is trained in both removing these cancers and treating patients following surgery.